-InMoment promises to share its secrets in regards to quantifying the ROI of customer experience.
-Like with previous examples, the proposition is clear and should easily find its target audience.
+InMoment promises to share its secrets regarding quantifying the ROI of customer experience.
+Like previous examples, the proposition is clear and should easily find its target audience.

-The white title stands out pretty good against the greenish background.
+The white title stands out pretty well against the greenish background.
 The ad, in general, is rather minimalist, with a decent amount of white space and a fresh modern feel to it.

 Hopefully, these webinar advertisement examples have inspired you to create something just as beautiful and effective in your marketing campaign.